 What is Amazon Prime Day?

 Amazon Prime Day has become a global shopping event and is likely to be one of the biggest sales days of the year for a majority of Amazon sellers.
-The mid-July event (this year it’s July 15-16) offers exclusive deals for Prime members—more deals than Black Friday.
-For sellers, Amazon Prime Day is a great way to boost their sales numbers as they enter Q3.
-It also provides an opportunity for sellers with excess inventory sitting on to make room for their Q4 inventory investments.
+Normally taking place in mid-July, this year it will run from October 13 to October 14, a set of dates delayed by the COVID-19 pandemic.
+Prime Day offers exclusive deals for Prime members—more deals than Black Friday.
+For sellers, Amazon Prime Day is a usually a great way to boost their sales numbers as they enter Q3, but is taking place during Q4 in this unique situation.

 Inventory and Pricing